g8hh/the-tree-of-life/docs/making-a-mod.md

 ## Setting up mod info

 Open mod.js.
 This is where you define things that are for the mod in general as opposed to layer-specific.
-For now, modInfo, you can set the mod name and author name, and also the points name, which changes what the game calls your basic points (but they're still referred to as points in the code).
+For now, modInfo, you can set the mod name and author name, and also the points name, which changes what the game calls your basic points (but they're still referred to as `player.points` in the code).
 Be sure that you set a mod id as well.

 ## Making a layer